Britain’s Best Kept Secret : Lions Den Motorcycles

 Tell me about leaving your career as a professional musician.
 How does someone go from drumming to fabricating high-end bikes?
 Did you train?
 Tell me about that transition?

 I fell into the music industry straight from school.
 At that time I wasn’t giving an awful lot of thought to what I wanted to do for the rest of my life.
 I was good at drumming and so that’s what I went for.
 Being a part of the music industry didn’t turn into what I had hoped and so I realised that a change was needed.
 While playing music I had bought and customised my own bikes and then those of my friends, so as my time in music was coming to an end I decided that I would turn a hobby into a career.
-Other then a short welding course I have not trained but have applied my obsessive personality to becoming as good as I can at designing and building my own custom motorcycles.
+Other than a short welding course I have not trained but have applied my obsessive personality to becoming as good as I can at designing and building my own custom motorcycles.

 I have always had a love of anything with an engine in it.
 When I was a kid I would ride around the living room on a blue trike making the sounds of engines for hours on end.
 When I hit my teens I got into downhill mountain biking and then transitioned to riding motorbikes.
 I had spent a fair amount of time at a car garage owned by a family friend and fed my love of engines by seeing him take apart Jag E-types and Aston Martins.
 Realising I was not going to own a car like that any time soon, bikes became a cheaper option and the bonus was you could work on them with limited tools and space.
 It is kind of frustrating at times that I didn’t recognise earlier on that this was something I could do for a living, but life doesn’t work that way all the time.
-Often you have to walk other paths before finding the one that will fulfill your dreams.
+Often you have to walk other paths before finding the one that will fulfil your dreams.
 I have tried maaaany different paths in my life and building bikes have finally felt like I can achieve those dreams.

 Honestly?
 I have no idea!
 Ha.
 Not very helpful, I know, but it’s the truth.
 I actually can’t explain where most of my ideas come from, they just tend to appear in my head.
 I am a very impulsive person and so once an idea pops into my head I want to run with it.
 That also means that ideas can change rapidly during a build.
 It’s what excites me about building bikes; you should not create any restrictions for yourself.
 Inspiration comes from all areas really.
 Cars, bikes, boats, as well as architecture, any small products that I feel have been designed beautifully.
 There are so many creative people to be inspired by and with the likes of social media, you can immerse yourself in it so easily.